Secrets about Auto Insurance Discounts

 1. Some advertised discounts may take time to get

-Motorists may sign up for a discount program like usage-based policies.
+Motorists may sign up for a program like usage-based policies hoping for large car insurance discounts.
 They may get a small discount at the start but bulk of it may be applied only after successful completion of the program.
 In case of usage-based savings, companies install a telematics device to your car to monitor your driving.
-If they are happy with the results they are getting, they may apply the full discount from the next renewal or at a later date.
+If they are happy with the results they are getting, they may offer the full discount from the next renewal or at a later date.
 Also, these programs can actually increase your vehicle insurance premium if it turns out you aren’t a good driver.

 1. Every automobile insurer has a different set of discounts